Philippines men's national basketball team in FIBA club tournaments: Smart Gilas

 The national team participated for the third time at the 2011 FIBA Asia Champions Cup which the country hosted.
 All teams were eligible to field an import, including Smart Gilas, but it opted not to.
 United States-born Marcus Douthit was already a naturalized Filipino citizen at the time of competition.
 The team was guided by Serbian head coach, Rajko Toroman.
 The team settled for fourth place when Al-Rayyan of Qatar handed them a 64–71 defeat in the third place match.

 Chooks-to-Go

 On September 5, 2017, Philippine national team head coach, Chot Reyes announced that the country was to participate at the 2017 FIBA Asia Champions Cup.
 The team competed under the name Chooks-to-Go Pilipinas.
 After Japan withdrew from the tournament, FIBA requested the participation of the Philippines.
 Players from the national team extended pool and not Philippine Basketball Association players formed part of the team which competed in the tournament.

-The national team did not saw the service of naturalized player, Andray Blatche who played for his basketball club, China Kashgar.
+The national team did not see the services of naturalized player, Andray Blatche who played for his basketball club, China Kashgar.
 However, Blatche did not play when the Kashgar met Chooks-to-Go in the knockout rounds.